shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 gives you more control over GPU by letting you set a fence to inform the GPU to wait until a set of GL operations have finished.
 Sync objects are more efficient than `gl.finish`.

 We can get more accurate benchmarks with sync objects.
-In addition, applications like image manipulation where data of each frame comes from CPU will be benefitted with this degree of control.
+In addition, applications such as image manipulation, where data of each frame comes from the CPU, will benefit from this degree of control.

 ## Query Objects

-This is very useful when we want to do occulsion testing.
+This operation is very useful when we want to do occlusion testing.
-We can know how many geometries are actually drawn by erforming a `gl.ANY_SAMPLES_PASSED` query around a set of draw calls.
+We can know how many geometries are actually drawn by performing a `gl.ANY_SAMPLES_PASSED` query around a set of draw calls.
-We can get rid of those picking method now.
+We can use these queries and so get rid of specialized picking method code.

-Keep in mind that these queries are asychronous.
-A query's result is never available in the same frame the query is issued.
+Keep in mind that these queries are asynchronous.
+A query's result is never available in the same frame that the query is issued.

 ```javascript
 gl.beginQuery(gl.ANY_SAMPLES_PASSED, query);